Come to Kefalonia, Greece

 Seasonal charter flights and other international carriers fly from points around Europe directly to Kefalonia airport.
 Aegean Airlines has flights from Athens International Airport departing regularly.

 We rented a car when we departed Athens and drove across the Peloponnesus to the port of Kyllini, where we caught the Kefalonian Lines ferry to Poros.
 Travel time was 1.5 hours for the crossing and drinks and snacks are available on board.

 VILLA PENELOPE | SPARTIA

 With a growing family of five, we were looking for a bit of space and a place we could chill.
-We loved the serviced villa we found with views to the sea, a private pool and gigantic barbecue.
+We loved the serviced villa we found with views of the sea, a private pool and gigantic barbecue.

 A three-minute walk to the rocky ‘beach” and snorkeling daily.
 Or a little cliff diving for your more daring?
 Villa Penelope had everything we could want, but it was a tad isolated.
 A small local market in the bitty village of Spartia was a 10-minute drive.
 Several full-scale modern grocery stores a bit further in Argostoli about 20-25 minutes away.

 SO MANY REASONS TO SEE IT OFF-SEASON

 So don’t rule out the Greek Islands after summer.
 September would be supreme.
 But we loved it in October.
 And unless you are really looking for solitude, I would not recommend November and over winter.
 Many shops, taverns, boat rentals and other tourist amenities were already closed for the season and many more shuttering as we sailed off at the end of fall break, or half-term.